jchitpin/MarkovWeightedEFMs.jl/docs/src/tutorials/chmc-atomic-glucose.md

 ```

 At this point, the SMILES strings (matching the updated `mets` if there were
-errors in the initial inputs) should be canonicalized.
+errors in the initial inputs) should be canonicalized. `S` is also converted
+to a `Matrix{Int16}` which is a requirement for subsequent functions.

 ```julia
 smiles = canonicalize_smiles(smiles)